stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 - `spec.target.volumeMounts` specifies a list of volumes and their mountPath that contain the target paths.
 - `spec.target.paths` specifies list of file paths to backup.

-Let's create the `BackupConfiguration` crd we have shown above,
+Let's create the `BackupConfiguration` object we have shown above,

 ```bash
 $ kubectl apply -f https://github.com/stashed/docs/raw/{{< param "info.version" >}}/docs/examples/guides/advanced-use-case/cross-cluster-backup/backupconfiguration_prod.yaml
 backupconfiguration.stash.appscode.com/deployment-backup created
 ```

-### Verify Backup Setup

 **Verify BackupConfiguration Ready:**

-If everything goes well, Stash should create a `deployment-backup` BackupConfiguration in the `demo` namespace and the phase of that BackupConfiguration should be `Ready`.
-Verify the `BackupConfiguration` crd by the following command,
+If everything goes well, the Phase of the BackupConfiguration should be `Ready`.
+Let's check the BackupConfiguration phase,

 ```bash
 ❯ kubectl get backupconfiguration -n demo